shaolinshaosson/ngx-dynamic-template/README.md

 # ngx-dynamic-template

-An implementation of dynamic template wrapper at Angular4 [4.2.0-rc.1 compatible].
-AoT mode does not support, sorry!
+An implementation of dynamic template wrapper at Angular4 [4.2.0-rc.1 compatible]. **AoT mode does not support**, sorry!
 In case of dynamic component please use ngComponentOutlet.

 ## Description